Empirical measurement of cosmic luminosity-angular distance relation: Cosmic Redshift Inference: Empirical determination of the luminosity-angular distances relation

-To assess the validity of such assumption, we need a galaxy sample with spectroscopic redshift and properly measured photometric magnitudes in several bands.
-A regression can be applied on this sample to determine $\mathbf{V_{n_c}}$ for different values of the \textit{cosmic index} $n_c$.
-The success of $n_c$ determination requires two conditions: \\
+To assess the validity of this expression, we need a galaxy sample with spectroscopic redshift ($m_{\gamma}$) and properly measured photometric magnitudes for an arbitrary number of bands ($\mathbf {m_L}$).
+A regression can be applied to this sample to determine $\mathbf {v_{\gamma}}$.
+The success of this approximation requires a high correlation between both sides of Eq.~\ref{eq:lax5}.
+The proper value of $\gamma$ is the one whose corresponding computed $\mathbf{v_{\gamma}}$ is unitary as assumed above ($\|\mathbf{v_\gamma}\|=1$).

-\indent1.
-High correlation between both sizes of Eq.~\ref{eq:lax5} to trust on the results.
-Note that $n_c$ is solely a multiplicative factor on left size of Eq.~\ref{eq:lax5}, thus it is expected the same correlation for all values of $n_c$ \\ \indent2.
-Then, assuming this high correlation is achieved, what is the true value of $n_c$?
-The true value of $n_c$ is the one that produces a \textit{cosmic vector}$ \mathbf {V_c}$ that meets